 All hail summer concerts in the park, one of the simple and beautiful traditions of the season.

-And then there are the smaller, more manageable events in neighborhoods and towns.
-You grab a spot on the lawn, maybe recognize some neighbors or your kids’ school friends.
+And then there are the smaller, more manageable and FREE concerts in neighborhoods and towns that are ideal entertainment for families.
+You grab a spot on the lawn, and maybe recognize some neighbors or your kids’ school friends.
 And speaking of kids, if they’re not “too cool,” they’ll crowd the stage and dance while you sit back with a picnic or a food-truck meal and maybe a nice (plastic) glass of wine.

 It’s summertime heaven.

 In Seattle, the Downtown Summer Sounds series has numerous shows scheduled through Sept.
-9: some at noon, some in the afternoon of evening.
+7: some at noon, some in the afternoon or evening.
 And they’re in a variety of locations, for instance: Harbor Steps, Denny Park, Westlake Park, Occidental Square and Pier 62.
 The acts are described as everything “from small-time buskers wowing with their solo skills to main-stage headliners.”

 The Summer Concert Series at University Village takes place 7-8:30 p.m.
-Wednesdays, July 20-Aug.
-17. There’s a beer garden and food pop-ups in addition to the usual offerings at this shopping complex.
+Wednesdays, July 12-Aug.
+16. There’s a beer garden and food pop-ups in addition to the usual offerings at this shopping complex.

-Summer Concert Series at the Locks: What a cool place to see a show!
-They’re at 2 p.m. most Saturdays and Sundays through Labor Day weekend.
+Summer Concert Series at the Locks: What a fantastic place to see a show!
+They’re at 2 p.m., starting June 3, most Saturdays and Sundays through Labor Day weekend.

-Summer Series at the Volunteer Park Amphitheater runs Thursday nights through August 18.
-Here’s how our reviewer enjoyed herself.
+Summer Series at the Volunteer Park Amphitheater runs Thursday nights, July 13- August 17.

 East of Seattle

 Bellevue Beats is a series of weekday concerts in various parks and locations.
-They are scheduled through Sept.
-8. Shows are at noon on Tuesdays and Thursdays.
-Wednesday shows start at 11 a.m. and include a pop-up market.
+They are scheduled through August 25.
+Shows on Wednesdays, Thursdays, and Fridays in the afternoon or evening.

 South of Seattle

 The Des Moines Arts Commission is sponsoring Wednesday evening concerts in the waterfront Des Moines Beach Park.
 Shows start at 7 p.m.
-July 6-Aug.
-24. Beer garden and food trucks open at 6 p.m.
+July 5-Aug.
+23. Beer garden and food trucks open at 6 p.m.

 Kent Parks & Recreation has three summer concert series!